Winner Falco Award Best Dutch Public Space 2013

 Above- and underground transformation

-The Wilhelmina Square is located in the center of Leeuwarden.
+The Wilhelmina square is located in the centre of Leeuwarden.
 HOSPER has been asked to create a layout for the public space of the square and its surroundings.
-The current square will house the new building for the Fries Museum.
-In addition, in line with the project ‘Nieuw Zaailand', a façade of new buildings with shops and apartments will be added.
-Through these interventions, the square becomes more intimate space.
-In the future, the Wilhelminaplein will also become part of the pedestrian zone.
+The redevelopment of the Wilhelmina square, situated in between the station and the central shopping area, is the final piece of the project ‘Nieuw Zaailand'.
+The project consists of the new building for the Fries Museum, a façade of new buildings with shops and apartments and an expansion of the underground parking area.
+Through these interventions, the square becomes a more intimate space.
+In addition the Wilhelmina square will also become part of the pedestrian zone.
 All this provides many opportunities for enhancing the quality of the area and making the square a pleasant place to reside.